Everything you need to know:

 Would you like to know more about the financial management or fundraising carried out by the non-profit organisation Street nurses?

-We spend the remaining 15% on the purchase of medical and hygienic equipment, on equipping our teams, on small expenses for our patients and on general running costs.
+We spend the remaining 20% on the purchase of medical and hygienic equipment, on equipping our teams, on small expenses for our patients, on communication & fundraising actions, on awareness raising & political lobbying activities and on general running costs.

 Over the years, we have also built up a reserve, as in some years income has ended up exceeding expenditure.
 This reserve is vital for an organization such as Street Nurses, on the one hand to be able to absorb late payments or unexpected reductions in subsidies, on the other hand to allow us to invest in temporary recruitment of additional staff, to set up an innovative project or to support our communication and fundraising.